-Hispanic Heritage Month celebrated from September 15th – October 15th gives teachers a long period to integrate cultural aspects about Hispanics and all the Spanish-speaking countries.
-From food to famous Latino personalities, this is a great opportunity to kick off the semester with cool and fun activities.
+Hispanic Heritage Month celebrated from September 15th – October 15th gives teachers an extended period to integrate cultural aspects about Hispanics and all the Spanish-speaking countries.
+From food to famous Latino personalities, this is a fantastic opportunity to kick off the semester with cool and fun activities.

 Here is a collection of resources that teachers can use to engage students and create lessons around the Hispanic Heritage Month.
 We have included classroom decorations, activities, videos, lesson plans and books.